-Cultures are performed on blood, urine, and cerebrospinal fluid.
-If your pediatrician suspects that your newborn may have listeriosis, the placenta or amniotic fluid can be tested for the infectious organism.
+Listeriosis is detected through laboratory testing of blood, urine and cerebrospinal (from the brain and spine) fluid.
+If your pediatrician suspects that your newborn may have listeriosis, the placenta or amniotic fluid can be tested for the germ.

-- Thoroughly cook raw food from animal sources.
+- Eat or serve only thoroughly cooked food from animal sources.

 - Wash raw vegetables.